 Courses have predetermined enrollment limits.
 No student is guaranteed placement in his/her choice of a specific course, clinical, or laboratory section.
 Students may attend classes only after they have completed the registration process and have made satisfactory financial arrangements.
 By registering, a student agrees to all academic and financial regulations, terms, and conditions set forth by the College.

 Graduate students (not in the Nurse Practitioner tracks) are considered full-time when they carry at least 6 credit hours per semester.
 Those enrolled in at least 3 credit hours are considered half-time students and can qualify for financial aid.

 Nurse Practitioner students are considered full-time when they follow the full-time NP Program of Study.

 Completion of the Master's program averages 5 - 8 semesters of enrollment depending on full-time or part-time status (minimum is 3 credit hours for part-time status).
-Completion of the full-time DNP program is 8 consecutive semesters, for cohort one and 7 consecutive semesters for subsequent cohorts.
-A part-time DNP program of study will be offered beginning January 2018.
+Completion of the full-time DNP program is 7 consecutive semesters and completion of the part-time DNP program is 10 consecutive semesters.

 A student listed on the class roster who has not attended class or clinical by the second class or clinical day and has not been excused must be reported by the faculty member to the Office of Records and Registration; the student will be administratively withdrawn from the course.
 A student's attendance must be evident by the end of week 1 in an online course or the student will be administratively withdrawn from the course.
 In addition, two unexcused absences will result in the student being administratively withdrawn from the course.
 The faculty of the course will notify the Office of Records and Registration with the name of the absent student.